adamslaski/edu-games/README.md

-Game is available at https://adamslaski.github.io/numbers/
+Game is available at https://adamslaski.github.io/edu-games/
-# Numbers
+# edu-games

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.